labib-islam/StudentTradeHub-V2/Timeline/0_Project Ideas/Documentation_Plan.md

 Next Steps
 The team agreed to complete the current tasks before the project progress day so we can present a demo version of the system and be on track.

+10/28
+RECAP OF TODAY'S MEETING

+Discussion Summary
+1. Story Points and Task Allocation

+The team discussed assigning story points to milestone 3 tasks for better workload estimation and sprint tracking.

+Members were reminded that whoever implements a task is also responsible for creating its corresponding test functionality.

+2. API Integration and Application Structure

+The primary development focus was on the app.js file, which serves as the central point for integrating controllers, routes, and middleware.

+The team tested API routes using Insomnia to ensure endpoints function as expected.

+Members practiced calling methods through API routes to confirm backend logic and data flow.

+3. Payment Method Feature

+Began implementing the Add Payment Method/Details functionality.

+Discussed the need for authentication middleware to secure payment-related routes — ensuring only logged-in users can add or modify payment details.

+Initially encountered authentication failure due to no active user login; resolved by creating a demo user profile to generate a valid token.

+Identified and corrected a data structure issue — payment methods were being stored as an array of null values (null-0, payment method-1).

+Fixed by updating the implementation to push only one valid payment object at a time.

+Considered future flexibility for supporting multiple payment methods per user.

+4. Testing and Debugging

+Verified backend functionality through manual API calls in Insomnia.

+Team agreed that each developer should include basic test cases for their implemented features.

+Action Item: Research how to incorporate automated testing (e.g., Jest or Mocha) for future iterations to improve reliability and reduce manual testing workload.

+Next Steps

+Finalize and test the Add Payment Method feature.

+Set up automated testing tools for backend validation.

+Update documentation to reflect recent progress and testing procedures.

+Continue story point allocation and ensure all new issues include testing tasks.